emailrhoads/tt-soccer/INSTRUCTIONS.md

 • If you schedule your final interview after the 7-day deadline, make sure to submit your completed project and all code to the private repository before the deadline.
 Everything that is submitted after the deadline will not be taken into consideration.
 • The final deadline to submit the code is 12 hours before the meeting time so that it can be reviewed.
 Anything that is submitted after this time will not be taken into consideration.
 • Please join the meeting room for this final interview on time.
 If you miss your interview without providing any prior notice, your application may be paused for 6 months.

+TODO:
+  - Only allow certain fields to be edited on a Team via API
+  - Only allow certain fields to be edited on Player via API
+  - Only allow owner to edit team
+  - Only allow owner to edit players
+  - Fix sessions/login
+  - Remove API Keys
+  - Add index to market_value on player
+  - ?
+Switch off SQL3
+  - ?
+Bolster up enumerations into Objects?
+  - ?
+Add active admin to make things manageable?